afonsojramos/feup-comp/docs/README.txt

 EXECUTE: (indicate how to run your tool)
+To execute our tool you basically need to run the provided .jar using the following.

+java -jar yal2jvm.jar <file>

+Additionally you can add the argument "color" if your console supports it.

+If you want to compile the project itself you can use our script build.sh.
+If you want to compile and run on of the provided examples, inside the Project folder, you can either run one of our scripts semantic.sh, test_j.sh or sintatic.sh.

 DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)
 Afonso + Julieta